 Finished sweeping up?
 Here's what to do next.

 Keep Texas Beautiful is proud to launch the first-ever Texas Litter Database.
 Accessible through any smart device or computer, this online tool enables municipal employees, volunteers, and others to better track and analyze litter collected during cleanups.
 The Litter Database can be used by any individual or group conducting litter clean-up activities in Texas.The Texas Litter Database will be used to collect cleanup data during the Fall Sweep season.
 Community beautification, painting, and planting event data will be submitted with your annual report.
 You can submit your interim beautification data using the check-in form to help you prepare your annual report.

 Enter cleanup data Submit a Check-In Form

 After your volunteers submit their data online, encourage them to share it on social media and with their local press!If you have any questions, feel free to reach out to Keep Texas Beautiful:

 Mail: Keep Texas Beautiful

 Austin, TX 78759

-Also, thanks to our inland partner, Ocean Conservancy, who will be using cleanup date to report to the International Coastal Cleanup.
+Thank you to our inland partner, Ocean Conservancy, who will be using cleanup data to report to the International Coastal Cleanup.